iennae/iennae.github.io/source/_posts/2015-10-05-devopsdays-silicon-valley-2015-speaker-selection-process.markdown

 A third problem was managing multiple systems of entry.
 [Peter](https://twitter.com/pmoosh) and I coordinated to make sure we included all proposals, even so a proposal ended up being missed.
 We caught it before the selection period, but this took time and added stress.
 It wasn't easy to "un-anonymize" submissions, notify speakers of acceptance, receive acceptances from speakers, notify individuals who had not been accepted, coordinate to the website for program listing, or provide a way for speakers to easily update information if needed.
 This is a problem that definitely could use some improved automation.

+I hope this peek behind the curtain has been helpful.
 Further blog posts to come on observations and improvements on conference organization.

 Thanks [Peter Nealon](https://twitter.com/peternealon) for being my beta reader!